 - Press and hold the Volume Down key and Power Button simultaneously.

 - Press the Power button to start Recovery mode.
-The Android robot with exclamation point should appear.
+The Android robot with an exclamation point should appear.

-- Use the volume buttons to scroll to “wipe cache partition” and confirm with a single press of Power Button.
+- Use the volume buttons to scroll to “wipe cache partition” and confirm with a single press of the Power Button.

 - Have in mind that the access procedure can vary on different Android devices.

 - Open Settings.

 - Open Backup & reset.